 Chartering a yacht in Spain is one of the best ways to explore the beauty and diversity of one of the world's most visited destinations.
 With 8000 km of stunning coastline, Spain is also one of the most dynamic sailing destinations.
 From the golden beaches of Marbella to the vibrant coastal city of Barcelona, Spain offers the perfect mix of culture and relaxation.

 Spain is a wonderful destination year round, but the best time for a sailing holiday is May through September.
-The most popular places to charter a yacht in Spain are in the famous island groups of the Canary Islands and Balearic Islands, though many other yacht charters in Spain are found along the mainland in the coastal hubs of Barcelona and Marbella.
+The most popular places to start a sailing holiday in Spain are in the famous island groups of the Canary Islands and Balearic Islands, though many other sailing charters in Spain are found along the mainland in the coastal hubs of Barcelona and Marbella.

 You can reach Spain's best sailing destinations by plane from many countries around the world.
 Barcelona is the major international hub, while the most frequented airport in the Balearics is Palma de Mallorca, but you can also arrive to the other islands from the mainland by boat.
 The Canary Islands also offer a few international airports.
 Spain uses the Euro as currency and is visa free for most nationalities, though it's advised to check before you travel.

 When planning a sailing holiday in Spain, the hardest part is deciding where to go.
 The Spanish coastline is arguably one of the most romantic, gorgeous, unspoilt stretches of coast in Europe.
 With almost 8000 km of Spanish coast, there is plenty to choose from.
 Well known areas for sailing include Costa Brava, Costa del Sol and Costa Blanca, which all offer great opportunities for chartering yachts and relaxing away from the masses.

 Spain’s diverse regions and islands offer visitors a chance to witness and explore ancient ruins, alluring palaces and gardens, masterworks of art and rich traditions.
 From the enchanting palace and fortress complex of Alhambra to the world famous food fight festival of La Tomatina, you’ll have the freedom to experience the many well-known and hidden treasures and festivals on your next holiday sailing in Spain.